timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 135-SPACE PROGRAMS/CHAPTER 135-SPACE PROGRAMS.md

   * (4) SPACE TRANSPORTATION INFRASTRUCTURE.—The term "space transportation infrastructure" has the meaning given that term in section 50501(12) of title 51.

 ### §2278.
 Notification of foreign interference of national security space
-* (a) NOTICE REQUIRED.—The Commander of the United States Strategic Command shall, with respect to each intentional attempt by a foreign actor to disrupt, degrade, or destroy a United States national security space capability, provide to the appropriate congressional committees—
+* (a) NOTICE REQUIRED.—The Commander of the United States Space Command shall, with respect to each intentional attempt by a foreign actor to disrupt, degrade, or destroy a United States national security space capability, provide to the appropriate congressional committees—

   * (1) not later than 48 hours after the Commander determines that there is reason to believe such attempt occurred, notice of such attempt; and